Rambagaria/Yolov8_Food_Classification/README.md

 This project aims to develop a two-stage intelligent system that transforms the way users interact with recipes and meal planning.

-## 2 Stage Pipeline

-### 🔍 Stage 1: Accurate Ingredient Detection
-Leverage Yolov8 to accurately identify multiple individual ingredients present in food images.

-### 📖 Stage 2: Contextual Recipe Recommendation
-Utilize the detected ingredients to retrieve contextually relevant and accessible recipes from comprehensive recipe databases using TF-IDF + T5 for recipe recommendation

-## HyperParameter Tuning - Made use of Optuna for Bayesian Optimization

-## 📦 Features

-- Ingredient-level recognition from images
-- Real-time or batch recipe suggestion
-- Scalable and modular pipeline
-- Potential for integration with existing meal planner apps

 ## 📊 Dataset

 **FOOD INGREDIENTS DETECTION Dataset**